 If you’re lucky enough to be able to grow your own tomatoes, the question is when are tomatoes ready to harvest?
 Tomatoes are sneaky.
 We’re used to purchasing vibrant red tomatoes from the grocers, but the fact is that color is not a good indicator of when to pick tomatoes.
 Waiting for a time when the fruit is uniformly red may be a little late for picking the tomatoes.

 When to Pick Tomatoes

 Tomatoes are gassy — I mean they emit a gas.
 Ethylene gas is produced by fully formed mature green tomatoes.
-Inside the mature green tomato, two growth hormones change and cause the production of the gas, which in turn ages the cells of the fruit resulting in softening and the loss of the green color turning into a red shade.
+Inside the mature green tomato, two growth hormones change and cause the production of the gas, which in turn ages the cells of the fruit, resulting in softening and loss of the green color, turning into a red shade.
 The ethylene increases the carotenoids (red and yellow colors) and decreases the chlorophyll (green color).

 How to Harvest Tomato Fruit

 Harvest time for tomatoes will occur at the end of its growing season, usually late summer, once the tomatoes are at their mature green stage.
 Tomatoes harvested before this, such as those you buy at the supermarket, have often been picked before this stage so they can ripen during transport and, thus, have a lesser flavor than those left on the vine a bit longer.

 There is a fine line when picking tomatoes at the mature green stage.
 Look for the first light blush of color as an indicator of when to pick tomatoes to ensure no loss in their essence.
 Of course, you can also harvest tomato fruit when it is ripe; ripe fruit will sink in water.
 These vine ripened tomatoes may be the sweetest, but some types of tomato are too heavy to vine ripen, hence picking tomatoes at their mature green stage and allowing the ethylene gas to continue the ripening process.